Image - Barts and The London logo and link to home page Image - divider Image - divider

 DNA content

-Bacterial DNA content can be assesed by the use of Hoechst 33342 or PI on fixed bacteria.
+Bacterial DNA content can be assessed by the use of Hoechst 33342 or PI on fixed bacteria.

 Membrane potential